mcanlas/improv-living-guide/if-i-were-coaching.md

 A lot of people get into verbal diarrhea when they panic.
 This tick can be particularly unhelpful during the setting of a chorus.
 One challenge I like posing to people is how much can they sing with as few words as possible, most likely in an AAAA format.
 A simple lyric still leaves a lot of room for melodic and dynamic choices.

+## Establish points of view faster.

+Textbook musical trios usually have three distinct points of view.
+I sometimes see trio-oriented scenes devolve into much longer, meandering scenes.
+If the improvisors know that the scene on deck is meant to be a trio \(as in the fairy tail narrative\), then the goal should be to establish three points of view as fast as possible.